bridger217/go-grpc-api/README.md

 $ export DB_NAME=dev # we are using the dev instance
 ```

-Once you do, start the daeomon (in macOS, you do it in system preferences).
+Once you do, start the daemon (in macOS, you do it in system preferences).
 Then, initialize a dev database for testing:
 ```
 $ mysql -u root -p < db/up.sql
 ```